Posts

 Image

 Back to Lucan for 4 days.
 Having been here before, we knew what to expect and made the most of it.
-Taking Archie for a walk was no easy task as he is a strong boy and where he wants to go, I followed whether I wanted to or not.
+Taking Archie for a walk was no easy task as he is a strong boy and where he wants to go, I follow whether I want to or not.
 Max found a dog park nearby and daily visits there was the perfect activity.
-We could take Archie off the lead and let him socialise with other dogs and, it gave us the opportunity to talk to locals.
-The nightly ritual This is Charlie, who we were lucky to see twice a day before he disappeared as a streak.
+We could take Archie off the lead and let him socialise with other dogs and also giving us the opportunity to talk to locals.
+The nightly ritual.
+Ten ton shedding furball.
+This is Charlie, who we were lucky to see twice a day before he disappeared as a streak.
 And Fenway, who was much more sociable.
+(Max: Fenway and Archie liked to sleep on my bed with me.)
 I love this shot!.
 Archie is second from the left.
 Golden Retriever mash up.
-Archie modelling outside a 16th-century ruin a few kilometres away.
-We also had a coffee with the young couple Sinead and Connor (easy to remember!) that we met on our previous visit here.
-They had every excuse not to meet up as it was cold and windy, they had a sleeping newborn, an energetic Alsatian puppy in ...
+Archie posing outside a 16th-century ruin a few kilometres away.
+We also had a coffee with a young couple Sinead and Connor (easy to remember!) that we met on our previous visit here.
+They had every excuse not to meet up as it was cold and...

 105. Cullenstown - Ireland - House and Pet Sitting - Episode 30